yarec/react-layout-generator/examples/README.md

 ## TODO

-*
-* Update intro to use both RLGRow and RLGColumn
-* Finish implementing editor
-* Add left and right align to RLGColumn
+* Add features to editor
-* Implement RLGRow
 * Touch
-* Serialization - should be possible now by saving/restoring params and layouts
-* Breakpoints
 * Additional generators
 * More tests
 * Upload component to npm
 * Host website on Github
-* Alpha version - current release is early pre-alpha
+* Alpha version - current release is pre-alpha

 ### Bugs